lzlbadguy/TriPlanner/README.md

   - `Optimization_for_lattice_based_on_Safety_corridor.cpp`
     Stage 3: trajectory optimization with vehicle dynamics and safety corridor constraints.

-- `include/`: Geometric and optimization components, including spline interpolation, minimum-volume ellipse computation, safety region solvers, collision checking, and a wrapper for `matplotlibcpp`.
+- `include/`: Geometric and optimization components, including spline interpolation, maximum-volume ellipse computation, safety region solvers, collision checking, and a wrapper for `matplotlibcpp`.

 - `Data/`: Reference trajectories, obstacle configurations, and safety corridor data used in the experiments.